StuartMLong/accessible.page.summaries/README.md

 https://www.gofundme.com/help-me-help-the-blind-use-the-web

+How To Use

+1. The CSS must be included in the head section of the Web page.
+Never add it to a dependency CSS file.
+The CSS is for all variations of the Accessible Page Summary.

+2. The HTML is added to the Web page immediately following the h1 tag.
 <code><!-- Accessible Page Summary CSS - BEGIN -->
 <style>/* Opt-Out (default) */.ADA-ps {display: none}/* Opt-In (selectable) */.Summary-Opt-In:focus+.ADA-ps {display: block}/* WCAG 2.1 AAA */.ada-ps-css-01 {background: #fff; color: #000;display: inline-block; font-size: 1.5rem; line-height: 150%; margin-left: -3000rem; position: absolute; z-index: 997}</style>
 <!-- Accessible Page Summary CSS - END --></code>
 <code><!-- FOR TYPICAL WEB PAGES - ADA P.S.
 1 -->
 <!-- Accessible Page Summary - BEGIN -->
 <!-- Passed WCAG 2.1 AAA 08/25/2023 -->